wabbit-corp/repo-template/README.md

 This project is licensed under the [{{license-type}}](LICENSE.md) for open source use.

+Additional license notices and custom license texts, when needed, live in `NOTICE.md` and `LICENSES/`.

 For commercial use, please contact {{ company_legal_name }} (at {{ legal_contact_email }}) for licensing terms.

 ## Contributing